Skip to content

 No fake compliance language

-ClawFoundry should not imply SOC 2, ISO, formal pentests, or enterprise certification work that is not actually being delivered.
+ClawFoundry does not imply SOC 2, ISO, formal pentests, or enterprise certification work that is not actually being delivered.

 No empty enterprise theater

-The trust signal should come from specific deployment posture and operator clarity, not compliance cosplay.
+The trust signal comes from specific deployment posture and operator clarity, not compliance cosplay.

 Serious, not inflated

-Security messaging should increase buyer confidence without crossing into claims that cannot be defended.
+Security messaging increases buyer confidence without crossing into claims that cannot be defended.

 What can come later for higher-trust deployments